Moving Terraform State from Local Files to Azure Storage

 Enter a value: yes

 Typed yes.
-State uploaded to Azure in 2 seconds.
+State uploaded in 2 seconds.

 az storage blob list \